pedrouid/CAIPs/CAIPs/caip-300.md

 ### Fallback Behavior

-For backwards-compatibility, there is going to be a fallback behavior that is expected but is going to dependant on each ecosystem that must be defined under the Namespaces repo to define a CAIP-300 profile.
+For backwards-compatibility, there is going to be a fallback behavior that is expected but is going to dependant on each ecosystem that must be defined under the [Namespaces][namespaces] repo to define a CAIP-300 profile.

 If we take for example Ethereum this would fallback to the legacy behavior of `eth_requestAccounts` as defined by ERC-1102